 Self Management Techniques

-Sound Therapy – It is a form of distraction.
+1. Sound Therapy – It is a form of distraction.
 It involves the use of sound to distract you from tinnitus.
-For this, the person should try to listen to the environmental sound, music, radio songs, sound generators etc.
+For this, the person should try to listen to the environmental sound, music, radio songs, sound generators, etc.

-Relaxation – Relaxations causes desirable changes in the body like, drop in the heart rate, blood pressure and brain activity.
+2. Relaxation – Relaxations causes desirable changes in the body like, drop in the heart rate, blood pressure, and brain activity.
 Relaxation exercises like breathing exercises, mindfulness, and meditation, may reduce the impact of pulsatile tinnitus on your everyday life.

 “Prevention is better than cure”.
-Therefore you should be conscious towards the problems of hearing, its causes and its effects in your daily life.
+Therefore you should be conscious of the problems of hearing, its causes, and its effects on your daily life.
 Pulsating tinnitus is curable dependent on underlying causes.
 You should not ignore it and immediately proceed to the healthcare professions to prevent the situation from becoming worse.